-Subject to adjustment as described in the plan, the maximum number of Class A Ordinary Shares that may be delivered in satisfaction of awards under the SAI Incentive Plan (the "Share Reserve") is an initial 1,812,663 Class A Ordinary Shares, and subject to such adjustments in the plan, the then-applicable Share Reserve number will automatically increase (but not decrease) on January 1st of each year commencing on January 1, 2022 and ending on (and including) January 1, 2031, in an amount equal to the lesser of (i) three percent (3%) of the total number of Ordinary Shares of SAI outstanding on December 31st of the preceding year and (ii) such fewer number of Class A Ordinary Shares that the Board or any Committee may determine prior to January 1st of a given year; provided, if the effective date of the SAI Incentive Plan is after January 1, 2022, then the initial automatic increase shall occur on January 1, 2023 and the increases shall end on (and including) January 1, 2032.
+Subject to adjustment as described in the plan, the maximum number of Class A Ordinary Shares that may be delivered in satisfaction of awards under the SAI Incentive Plan (the "Share Reserve") is an initial 1,812,663 Class A Ordinary Shares, and subject to such adjustments in the plan, the then-applicable Share Reserve number will automatically increase (but not decrease) on January 1st of each year commencing on January 1, 2022 and ending on (and including) January 1, 2031, in an amount equal to the lesser of (i) three percent (3%) of the total number of Ordinary Shares of SAI outstanding on December 31st of the preceding year and (ii) such fewer number of Class A Ordinary Shares that the Board or any Committee may determine prior to January 1, 2023 and the increases shall end on (and including) January 1, 2022, then the initial automatic increase shall occur on January 1, 2023 and the increases shall end on (and including) January 1, 2032.
 Shares underlying unvested awards that are forfeited or repurchased by SAI will revert to and again become available for issuance under the plan.
 Any shares reacquired by SAI in satisfaction of tax withholding obligations on an award or as consideration for the exercise or purchase price of an award will again become available for issuance under the plan.